Guiding you to new places you'll love

 With the increasing amount of new venues around the city, it can be difficult for people to keep track of all of them and figure out which places are worth checking out.
 Current applications provide crowd-sourced location reviews (i.e. Yelp) that rely on the opinion of strangers.
 This method can be inaccurate for certain users because each person is unique and has different likes/dislikes.
 How would someone know which ‘good’ reviews to trust and which ‘bad’ reviews not to trust?

 Portr is an app that places recommendations in the hands of users instead of algorithms.
 It allows users to send and receive recommended locations from their friends and family.
 This will help the user build a more personalized directory that they can trust.
-It will provide people with intimate and insightful recommendations from their closest social network rather then having to relying on the ratings of strangers.
+It will provide people with intimate and insightful recommendations from their closest social network rather than having to rely on the ratings of strangers.

-Each member in the group interviewed two friends about their habits and motivation that caused them to seek new places.
+Each member of the group interviewed two friends about their habits and motivation that caused them to seek new places.
 As well, I sought to understand their mindset in order to create an app that was humanistic and personal.
 Below is a sample of the results of my interview.

 Portr is designed to accommodate a wide range of users who like to explore new venues.